rif3331/Agentic_Automata_Learning/README.md

 ## Web Interface

-he Agentic Automata Learning Runner provides an interactive web interface for configuring, running, and analyzing Agentic Automata Learning experiments directly from the browser.
+The Agentic Automata Learning Runner provides an interactive web interface for configuring, running, and analyzing Agentic Automata Learning experiments directly from the browser.

 The interface first allows users to select the API provider and the model used during the experiment.
 By default, the runner is configured to use **Gemini 3.1 Flash Lite**, which is available free of charge through a shared daily budget of **$40** across all users of the demo.
 For other models, users are required to provide their own API key.